gary-rivera/100-days-of-code/log.md

 Day 4

 Took a break from personal website and it's styling to continue on hangman-elm, which lead to crash course refreshed on Node/express as I needed to create a backend app that serves up a dynamic word when its endpoint is pinged.
 It's all hooked up, now just need to make some quick tests to make sure the routes work.

+Tue Jun 22 20:03:29 PDT 2021
+Day 5

+having a blast getting my personal website to a point where I think it actually represents my current skillset.
+Eventually I'd like to have my portfolio dynamically pull my projects from the github api instead of statically entering them and already came across some awesome resources to do so.